Video Download: How Can Lifestyle Reduce Testosterone Levels?

 Obesity restricts Testosterone Production because adipose fat cells have the capability to produce Estrogen.
 The larger and more numerous your fat cells are the more Estrogen that your body produces.
 Men need a certain level of Estrogen for good health, but obesity unnecessarily tips the scales toward Estrogen Production, which inhibits the body's Testosterone Concentrations.

 How Can I Eat Healthier to Increase Testosterone?

-Have a diet focused around the consumption of protein and healthy carbs.
-Proteins will help sustain muscle mass, and your body uses healthy fats in order to produce Testosterone.
+Have a diet focused on the consumption of protein and healthy carbs.
+Proteins will help sustain muscle mass, and your body uses healthy fats to produce Testosterone.
 By tipping the balance toward proteins and densely nutritious veggies and responsible fat consumption, you can start losing weight and start getting your Testosterone Levels back on track.

 Excess Consumption of Alcohol Suppresses Testosterone

 Did you know that Alcohol Consumption can reduce your ability to produce Testosterone?
-Alcohol has a negative effect on Testosterone Production because it has estrogenic effects.
-This means that Alcohol encourages the body to produce Estrogen, which inhibits the body’s ability to produce sufficient Testosterone.
+Alcohol hurts Testosterone Production because it has estrogenic effects.
+This means that Alcohol encourages the body to produce Estrogen, which inhibits the body's ability to generate sufficient Testosterone.